 The old standby Italian spot in the neighborhood.
-We love eating at Topo Gigio any day of the week and getting lost in a big bowl of pasta and a few bottles of wine.
-This is the ideal place to escape the rest of the shenanigans happening on Wells St., or it’s a good place to have dinner and then get into the shenanigans yourself.
+We love eating at Topo Gigio (a.k.a. getting lost in a big bowl of pasta and a few bottles of wine) any day of the week.
+This is the ideal place to escape the rest of the shenanigans happening on Wells St.

-Of course we wouldn’t leave out Orso’s in the classic Italian category of Old Town either.
+Of course we wouldn’t leave out Orso’s in the classic Italian category of Old Town.
 Orso’s is similar to Topo Gigio in style and ambience, but the service is a little more formal.
 It has a red sauce-heavy menu, but what really sets Orso’s apart is its enclosed back patio that feels like a garden.
 It’s a great spot for a laid-back summer dinner.

-Looking for a cheap, easy, but still quality meal in these parts?
-Old Jerusalem is the move for either a carry-out situation or a quick sit-down meal.
-Stick to the Mediterranean classics like hummus, schwarma, and a kebab or two and you’ll be just fine.
+Looking for food that’s affordable and fast, but still good?
+Old Jerusalem is a good bet for either a carry-out situation or a quick sit-down meal.
+Stick to the Mediterranean classics like hummus, shawarma, and a kebab or two, and remember to BYOB if you’re eating in.

-On the spectrum of sushi restaurants, Kamehachi fits into the “pretty good, a little pricy but that’s just Chicago, casual enough to pick up, but nice enough to go out to on a Saturday night” category.
+On the spectrum of sushi restaurants, Kamehachi fits into the “pretty good, a little pricey but that’s just Chicago, casual enough to pick up, but nice enough to go out to on a Saturday night” category.
 The best strategy for tackling the big menu is to go heavy on the signature rolls (the Crouching Tuna Hidden Crab is a fun one), and get appetizers like gyoza and tempura for the table.

 An Old Town diner staple for a casual breakfast, lunch, or dinner since 1973.
 Nookies has the familiar diner options not so concisely laid out on a menu with approximately 700 pages.
-You can eat everything from eggs and potatoes, to a club sandwich, to meatloaf, to a beef stroganoff.
-That said, we prefer Nookies for brunch, and the beef stroganoff wouldn't be our first choice.
+You can eat everything from eggs and potatoes to a club sandwich to meatloaf or beef stroganoff.
+That said, we prefer Nookies for brunch - and we particularly like the crunchy French toast, battered and fried in cornflakes.